 We are a team of experienced researchers and analysts.

 Our co-founders have worked in the industry since the 1980s.
 Each senior member of the team is a practitioner, deeply involved in casework.
 Our staff are drawn from a variety of sectors: they have backgrounds in law, economics, diplomacy, headhunting, journalism and finance.
 Each brings their own experience and their own network of sources to the firm.
-They speak Arabic, Mandarin, Russian, Spanish, Portuguese, French, Polish, German, Italian, Romanian and Greek.
+They speak Arabic, Russian, Spanish, Portuguese, Mandarin, French, German, Romanian and Greek.
 Uniting them is a common set of skills – attention to detail, the ability to master a brief, and an explicit focus on what information is most relevant to our clients.